webplatform/docs-wpd/Projects/CompaTables/Adding_to_our_content/index.md

 = Adding to our Docs pages =

-'''Status:''' Completed; Available on all documentation pages
+* '''Status:''' Completed; Available on all documentation pages
-'''See in action:''' Take a look at all ''example pages'' listed in [[#Templates changed]].
+* '''See in action:''' Take a look at all ''example pages'' listed in [[#Templates changed]]
-'''Next steps:'' TBD
+* '''Next steps:'' TBD

-'
 == Summary ==

 Which MediaWiki templates are involved to display the compatibility tables data.